themechanicalguy/DSA-Practise/3-Strings/easy/6-isomorphic-strings.md

   - charS = 'p', charT = 't'.
   - `sToT` has 'p' mapped to 't' (consistent), `tToS` has 't' mapped to 'p' (consistent).
 - i = 3:
-  - charS = 'e', charT = 'l'.
+  - charS = e, charT = 'l'.
   - `sToT = {p: t, a: i, e: l}`, `tToS = {t: p, i: a, l: e}`.
 - i = 4:
-  - charS = 'r', charT = 'e'.
+  - charS = 'r', charT = e.
-  - `sToT` doesn't have 'r', but `tToS` has 'e' mapped to 'l' ≠ 'r' → but wait, no: `tToS` checks if 'e' is already mapped to something else.
-Here, 'e' is not in `tToS` yet.
+  - `sToT` doesn't have 'r', but `tToS` has e mapped to 'l' ≠ 'r' → but wait, no: `tToS` checks if e is already mapped to something else.
+Here, e is not in `tToS` yet.
   - `sToT = {p: t, a: i, e: l, r: e}`, `tToS = {t: p, i: a, l: e, e: r}`.
 - Loop completes → return `true`.